abdelhay2040/G_Parser/readme.md

 ## Parser

-The most important class wich have the logic is  `ProductServiceImpl`, which is part of the service layer in the Gerimedica Parser Service application, responsible for handling business logic and data transactions with the `ProductRepository`.
+The most important class wich have the logic is  `ProductServiceImpl`, which is part of the service layer in the Parser Service application, responsible for handling business logic and data transactions with the `ProductRepository`.
 This class offers functionality to upload CSV files and perform CRUD operations on product data.

 ### Key Responsibilities